arcalot/arcalot.github.io/docs/arcaflow/getting-started.md

 ## Step 7: Create an engine configuration

-You will need an Arcaflow config file to prevent Arcaflow from trying to pull the container image.
+You will need an Arcaflow `config.yaml` file to prevent Arcaflow from trying to pull the container image.

+!!! tip
+    Without a config file, the default behavior of Arcaflow is to run with docker and to always pull plugin container images for the workflow.

 === "Docker"